 Westbank first worked with Fazioli when they commissioned a custom black lacquer piano for the Vancouver Shangri-La Hotel.
 This instrument perfectly compliments the dark chocolate and caramel tones of the interior of the hotel.
 Fazioli have also created other custom instruments for Westbank:

-- A white Fazioli with a three-dimensional walnut inlay inside the lid can be seen (and heard) at The Fairmont Pacific Rim (Vancouver), outside the Oru Restaurant.
+- A white Fazioli with a three-dimensional walnut inlay inside the lid can be seen (and heard) at The Fairmont Pacific Rim (Vancouver), in the lobby lounge.

 - The Fazioli located in the lobby lounge at the Shangri-La Toronto celebrates one of Canada’s great musical artists – Joni Mitchell.
 The piano, finished in white oak, has the first verse of “My Old Man” engraved on the lid.
 Interestingly Fazioli fitted an extended prop so that passers-by could read the lyric.
 The sheet music of that song is embroidered on the piano cover.